se4ai/se4ai.github.io/docs/define.md

 ### What is SE?

 Software is everyware and does everything.
 We once challenged a class of students to come up with one thing that is _not_ mediated, organized, controlled by software.
 One student waved a shoe in the air and said "look! no software!".
-But when pressed, the student confessed the shoe was bought on-line using a digitial credit card transaction after they saw someone else wearing the same shoes on a social media platform.
-So in a very real sense, software created the shoes on her feed.
+But when pressed, the student confessed the shoe was bought on-line using a digital credit card transaction after they saw someone else wearing the same shoes on a social media platform.
+So in a very real sense, software created the shoes on her feet.

-Software engineering is the creation/ maintainance of some software product of an acceptable standard, given the available resources (time, people, tools, etc)[^0].
+Software engineering is the creation/ maintenance of some software product of an acceptable standard, given the available resources (time, people, tools, etc)[^0].

 Software engineering should be (and often isn't) a process of looking at current software so we can make it better.
-We want to make softare better since if we ever we do it again, we want to do it easier.
+We want to make software better since if we ever we do it again, we want to do it easier.
 Also, if we want to scale up the use of a software solution, then we want  to know how to run that software faster, with fewer resources.

 Sometimes making software better  means adjusting it and sometimes that means burning it down and starting afresh.
-Accroding to W. Edwards Deming[^2] (a promient writer on quality control), this process is called _Plan, Do, Study, Act_.
+According to W. Edwards Deming[^2] (a prominent writer on quality control), this process is called _Plan, Do, Study, Act_.
 SE needs AI since,
 currently, software engineering is very, very good at _Do_ and _Act_ but not _Plan,Study_

--  Many software teams use practice continous integration.
+-  Many software teams use practice continuous integration.
 Such CI-teams can build and deploy new versions of complex systems, several times per day.
    Any number of other texts explore _Doing_ and _Acting_.